cryptosubh/blog/_drafts/Conditioning-on-a-Collider.md

 Five years later, the first batch of LRH students graduates with the rest of their class.
 How do you think they fared academically at Princeton?

 Now, I have no reason to believe that handed-ness, hair color, or hermaphrodite status has any correlation with academic performance or even intelligence in the general population.
+But the LRH students aren't competing against the general population.
+They are competiting against Princeton students who were specifically chosen for their intelligence and past academic performance.